zededa/terraform-provider-zedcloud/docs/data-sources/project.md

 - `port_tags` (Map of String) Tags are name/value pairs that enable you to categorize resources.
 Tag names are case insensitive with max_length 512 and min_length 3.
 Tag values are case sensitive with max_length 256 and min_length 3.
 - `project_id` (String) id of the project in which network instance is created
 - `tags` (Map of String) Tags are name/value pairs that enable you to categorize resources.
 Tag names are case insensitive with max_length 512 and min_length 3.
 Tag values are case sensitive with max_length 256 and min_length 3.
-- `title` (String) User defined title of the network instance.
-Title can be changed at any time
 - `type` (String) Type of DHCP for this Network Instance:
 NETWORK_INSTANCE_DHCP_TYPE_V4
 NETWORK_INSTANCE_DHCP_TYPE_V6